 Hardwood flooring that is made of solid wood is best suited to any sanding and refinishing, though engineered hardwood floors that are made up of thin layers of wood can also be finished, probably once or twice in a lifetime, but is work that needs to be done by professionals.
 Your hardwood flooring needs to be sanded and refinished if any water dropped on it is absorbed immediately.
 If this absorption takes a few minutes, then you can afford to wait for a few more years before you arrange this.
 You can also undertake this exercise if your hardwood flooring has lost its luster and sanding it down to the raw wood will allow you to give it a new coat of finish.

-Most wooden floors will have clear coatings for protection and these can get scratched, and scuffed and turn dull. the refinishing can help in getting rid of all the ugly and unsightly makrks and scratches.
-If, however, it is just the coating that is damaged, a better solution may be to give it a new coat of polyrethane finish, that will postpone any need for sanding and refinshing the floor.
+Most wooden floors will have clear coatings for protection and these can get scratched, and scuffed and turn dull. the refinishing can help in getting rid of all the ugly and unsightly marks and scratches.
+If, however, it is just the coating that is damaged, a better solution may be to give it a new coat of polyurethane finish, that will postpone any need for sanding and refinishing the floor.

 Most projects for this redoing your hardwood floor require a lot of preparation, as is the case in of most wood finishing projects, and can make up to 90 percent of the work involved.
 Start with completely cleaning the floor and exposing all the scratches and defects that it has acquired and which have led to the need for the project.
 Look for loose nails or fixtures, deep scratches and other defects, and spend the time to go over the floor and correct all these defects.